dputhier/pygtftk/docs/source/ologram.rst

   <br>

+As the computation of multiple overlaps can be RAM-intensive, if you have a very large amount of candidate genomic feature sets (hundreds) we recommend selecting less candidates among them first by running a pairwise analysis.

 **MODL algorithm API:** MODL can also be used independantly as a combination mining algorithm.
 You data needs to be a matrix with one line per transaction and one column per element.